FREQUENTLY ASKED QUESTIONS (FAQ's)

 It depends.

 Prior to COVID, most colleges and universities required either the ACT or SAT for admission.
 Because students did not have equitable access to testing, most colleges have adopted test-optional or test-flexible policies.
 Some, like the University of California system, stopped accepting them entirely.
-The number of test-optional, test-flexible, and test-blind colleges is growing fast!
+The number of test-optional, test-flexible, and test-blind colleges is always changing!
 FairTest maintains a list of four-year colleges and universities that do not require the SAT or the ACT for admission.
 Compass also frequently updates their list of test-optional colleges.
 These policies are constantly being reevaluated, so it is best to check the admissions office website for up-to-date information.

 If you’re not a good test taker, or you believe that your test score doesn’t accurately reflect your knowledge or ability, you may want to consider applying to colleges with test-optional policies.